Nick Fenton: International career

 As a youngster Fenton captained Wales under-15s and was called up by England at under-16 and under-18 level.

 Physiotherapist

 Following his release by Alfreton, Fenton retired from the playing side of the sport and was hired by Burton Albion as the club's team physiotherapist for the 2014-15 season.

+In 2019, whilst working as a physio for Burton in a game against Barnsley he helped to save the life of a Barnsley team volunteer.
+He was awarded an Exceptional Service Award at the Football Medicine and Performance Association Awards 2019.

+Personal life

+His twin brother Anthony Fenton is currently the assistant manager of club Sutton United.